SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 * Ensure they meet the guidelines set out in [UX Principles](Documentation/ux_principles.md)
 * Place the change in the community feature menu for one beta cycle
 * Following a full beta cycle and user feedback, open a poll on the feature
+* At the end of the beta cycle there will be a community meeting on Discord to discuss changes
-* Given maintainer approval and positive poll results, the feature can be moved from the community menu to the default Ui
+* Given maintainer approval and positive feedback, the feature can be moved from the community menu to the default Ui

 ## Workflow